 The Company plays a key role in reducing the UK's carbon footprint through system losses and is committed to trialling new technological innovations that help to reduce those losses and is involved in studies with Durham University to examine behavioural influences on energy demand patterns.
-As the advent of the electric vehicle has the potential to radically alter how and when electricity is used, the Company is working closely with key partners in the North East who are installing a significant number of electric vehicle charging points across the region and monitoring their impact on energy demand patterns.
+As the advent of the electric vehicle has the potential to radically alter how and when electricity is used, the Company is working closely with key partners to understand the impact electric vehicles and other low carbon technologies will have on energy demand patterns.
 The findings will also influence the Company's future network investments.